Not Dead YetOn November 11, 2020 by Elyse

 Irrefutable proof, right there.
 You can’t argue with a tape measure.

 Ever since [the First World War] there is a growing belief among the rural population that the crown prince, who, as will be remembered, was addicted to scientific researches, is identical with Prof. Woodrow Wilson, President of the United State of America.
-The remarkable thing is that there is an evident optimism as to the future of Austria connected with this legend, for the people say it is plain that Wilson, being in reality Crown Prince Rudolph, will not let his beloved Austria perish.– The Evening Star, March 17, 1919
+The remarkable thing is that there is an evident optimism as to the future of Austria connected with this legend, for the people say it is plain that Wilson, being in reality Crown Prince Rudolf, will not let his beloved Austria perish.– The Evening Star, March 17, 1919

 Forget who really killed President John F. Kennedy and President Barack Obama’s birth certificate—it’s President Wilson’s we ought to be clamoring for.
-He was conveniently teaching at Wesleyan University in Connecticut the year Rudolph died.
+He was conveniently teaching at Wesleyan University in Connecticut the year Rudolf died.
 However, “Mayerling” and “Wesleyan” have five letters in common, and “W” is just an upside down “M.” That has to mean something, right?

 It may not be surprising if at the coming election for the national assembly President Wilson will be nominated by the country people of lower Austria and Styria as principal candidate and land as the first president of the German-Austrian republic.– The Evening Star, March 17, 1919